Life is exhausting for all. Christian ministry sometimes makes it worse. How can Christians be revived on our life’s journey?

 - Major hurtful events and people in our lives – Sometimes even friends and loved ones succumb to the pressure of the world and reject us and our faith.
 Sometimes they end their own lives.

-- Discrimination against and persecution of Christians in the United States (academic, political, economic) – We lose our jobs and other opportunities due to the practice of our faith.
+- Discrimination against and persecution of Christians throughout the world.
+This includes the United States (academic, political, economic), although the fact that I am able to write and publish this article reveals that Americans still have more religious freedom than many others.
+Still, Christians lose jobs and other opportunities due to the practice of the faith.
 Christian schools are threatened with loss of accreditation, and Christians are seen as unfit for political office because of their beliefs.
 Christians have become criminals simply for reading a Bible passage or saying something that others don’t like.
 For example, H.R.5 – Equality Act 2019 – LGBTQ rights states “The Religious Freedom Restoration Act of 1993 (42 U.S.C.
 2000bb et seq.) shall not provide a claim concerning, or a defense to a claim under, a covered title, or provide a basis for challenging the application or enforcement of a covered title.”
 Whatever one thinks about LGBTQ rights, religious beliefs would be no defense to prosecution (and persecution).
 Christians who believe what the Bible states about LGBTQ issues are specifically targeted.

 Non-Christians encounter issues one and two, but increasingly Christians are facing problem three as well.
 It is so easy to despair.
 Amidst these challenges, how can believers in Jesus Christ be revived?